indapa/resume/Amit_Indap_resume.md

 Human Longevity Inc.  San Diego, California
 September 2015 - current

-- Implemented variant reporting pipelines for pharmacogenetics and autoimmune diseases for HLI whole genome and exome reports using Docker and AWS
+- Implementing variant reporting pipelines for pharmacogenetics and autoimmune diseases for HLI whole genome and exome reports using Docker and AWS

-- Investigated distribution of loss-of-function variants in HLI cohort of samples
+- Investigating distribution and frequency of loss-of-function variants in HLI cohort of samples

 ##Genetics Research Scientist